Ibrahim182/Medical-Solutions/Prescription/README.md

     - Cut each line in the prescription image to detect each single image separately.
    <img width=800 src="../images/line segmentation.jpg" alt="Material Bread logo">

-    - The model got 79% train, 70% test and the validation data in the same range.
+    - The model got 79% on the train, and 70% on the test.
     - Another version soon...